 CIBC Mellon Trust is the custodian of the assets of the ETFs pursuant to the Custodian Agreement.
 The Custodian is located in Toronto, Ontario and is independent of the Manager.
 Pursuant to the Custodian Agreement, the Custodian is required to exercise its duties with the degree of care, diligence and skill that a reasonably prudent person would exercise in the same circumstances, or, if higher, the degree of care, diligence and skill that the Custodian uses in respect of its own property of a similar nature in its custody (the "Custodial Standard of Care").
-Under the Custodian Agreement, the Manager shall pay the Custodian's fees at such rate as determined by the parties from time to time and shall reimburse the Custodian Agreement.
+Under the Custodian Agreement, the Manager shall pay the Custodian's fees at such rate as determined by the parties from time to time and shall reimburse the Custodian for all reasonable expenses and disbursements incurred in the performance of its duties under the Custodian Agreement.
 The Custodian may have recourse against the assets of an ETF if the Manager fails to pay such fees and expenses.
-An ETF shall indemnify the Custodian for any loss, damage, or expense it incurs in connection with the Custodian Agreement on at least 90 days' written notice or immediately in the event of certain bankruptcy events in respect of another party.
+An ETF shall indemnify the Custodian for any loss, damage, or expense it incurs in connection with the Custodian Agreement, except to the extent caused by a breach of the Custodial Standard of Care.
+A party may terminate the Custodian Agreement on at least 90 days' written notice or immediately in the event of certain bankruptcy events in respect of another party.
 The Custodian shall have no responsibility or liability for the actions or inactions of any sub-custodian appointed at the request of the Manager and which is not part of the Custodians' normal network of sub-custodians.